-2.7 Finance costs
+2.6 Finance costs

-Finance costs are charged to the Statement of Income and Retained Earnings over the term of the debt using the effective interest method so that the amount charged is at a constant rate on the carrying amount.
+Finance costs are charged to profit or loss over the term of the debt using the effective interest method so that the amount charged is at a constant rate on the carrying amount.
 Issue costs are initially recognised as a reduction in the proceeds of the associated capital instrument.

-2.8 Pensions
+2.7 Pensions